soderlind/delicious-tagroll-shortcode/readme.txt

 == Description ==

 The delicious tagroll for WordPress plugin adds a new shortcode to WordPress, the `[delicious_tagroll]` shortcode.
-The shortcode creates a [tag cloud](http://wordpress.org/extend/plugins/delicious-tagroll-shortcode/screenshots/) or a list of tags(see [flow parameter](http://wordpress.org/extend/plugins/delicious-tagroll-shortcode/installation/)) from your public [delicious](http://delicious.com/) [tags](http://delicious.com/tag/).
+The shortcode creates a [tag cloud](http://wordpress.org/extend/plugins/delicious-tagroll-shortcode/screenshots/) from your public [delicious](http://delicious.com/) [tags](http://delicious.com/tag/).

 Live demo: [http://soderlind.no/bookmarks/](http://soderlind.no/bookmarks/)